thoth-tech/handbook/docs/projects/t1-2022/thoth-tech-leadership/weekly-announcements/week5.md

 - Showcase for D/HD students is being organised at the end of the week.
 We would like to present project Trello boards, plans, testing & data strategies to the Managing Directors.
 It would be a great opportunity to receive feedback.
-- We are making transition away from MS Word docs to Thoth-tech [handbook](https://github.com/thoth-tech/handbook) repository on GitHub starting from this week onward.
+- We are making transition away from MS Word to Thoth-tech [handbook](https://github.com/thoth-tech/handbook) repository on GitHub starting from this week onward.
 - We are planning for more training in the next weeks so please watch out for